Do you struggle to get your kids to listen… and obey without turning into the mom version of the Green Man?

 Discipline, done the right way, is an act of love.
 It’s one way we keep our kids safe.

-The bible provides a lot of practical wisdom on correction and discipline.
+The Bible provides so much practical wisdom on correction and discipline.
 And the focal point always comes back to love.
 Proverbs 3:11-12

 It’s our job, really our privilege, to shape our children’s lives in a positive way.
 Giving them the best possible chance at life by teaching them the proper way to conduct themselves.